Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part5.md

 ![](/assets/img/post/etr-enc-5/table2.png)

 During the encoding of the first symbol ‘1’, descended to CM(0), which `MinContext` points to now.
-After all previous operation, `ContextAt == MinContext`. `LastEncSym` points to the symbol in CM(0) for which `LastEncSym->Next` was not set yet.
-Hence, the first things we do is perform the following:
+After all previous operations, `ContextAt == MinContext`. `LastEncSym` points to the symbol in CM(0) for which `LastEncSym->Next` was not set yet.
+Hence, the first things we do are perform the following:

 ```
 ContextAt = allocContext(LastEncSym, ContextAt);